drewschrauf/link-value/README.md

 ## API

 The primary way to use LinkValue is through the decorator.
-This adds two extra properties to your component, `makeLink` and `makeMergeLink`, both taking a path.
+This adds three extra properties to your component, `makeLink`, `makeMergeLink` and `makeCheckedLink`, each taking a path.
 These are just the following functions with the `value` and `onChange` bound to the `value` and `onChange` provided to the component.
 The functions are also available with `import { makeLink, makeMergeLink, makeCheckedLink } from 'link-value'`.

 ### makeLink(value, onChange, ...path)